iShares S&P Small-Cap 600 Growth ETF (NASDAQ:IJT) Shares Sold by WealthShield Partners LLC

-WealthShield Partners LLC cut its holdings in shares of iShares S&P Small-Cap 600 Growth ETF (NASDAQ:IJT – Free Report) by 5.2% during the third quarter, according to its most recent filing with the Securities & Exchange Commission.
-The firm owned 7,846 shares of the company’s stock after selling 428 shares during the period.
-WealthShield Partners LLC’s holdings in iShares S&P Small-Cap 600 Growth ETF were worth $864,000 as of its most recent SEC filing.
+WealthShield Partners LLC trimmed its position in iShares S&P Small-Cap 600 Growth ETF (NASDAQ:IJT – Free Report) by 5.2% during the 3rd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The fund owned 7,846 shares of the company’s stock after selling 428 shares during the period.
+WealthShield Partners LLC’s holdings in iShares S&P Small-Cap 600 Growth ETF were worth $864,000 at the end of the most recent reporting period.

-A number of other institutional investors have also recently modified their holdings of IJT.
-Steward Financial Group LLC acquired a new stake in iShares S&P Small-Cap 600 Growth ETF in the 2nd quarter worth about $27,000.
-Guardian Wealth Advisors LLC acquired a new stake in iShares S&P Small-Cap 600 Growth ETF in the 1st quarter worth about $29,000.
-Fuller & Thaler Asset Management Inc. acquired a new stake in iShares S&P Small-Cap 600 Growth ETF in the 1st quarter worth about $32,000.
-True Wealth Design LLC acquired a new stake in iShares S&P Small-Cap 600 Growth ETF in the 4th quarter worth about $32,000.
-Finally, Avalon Trust Co acquired a new stake in iShares S&P Small-Cap 600 Growth ETF in the 2nd quarter worth about $34,000.
+Other institutional investors also recently bought and sold shares of the company.
+Steward Financial Group LLC purchased a new position in iShares S&P Small-Cap 600 Growth ETF in the 2nd quarter worth approximately $27,000.
+Guardian Wealth Advisors LLC purchased a new position in iShares S&P Small-Cap 600 Growth ETF in the 1st quarter worth approximately $29,000.
+Fuller & Thaler Asset Management Inc. purchased a new stake in shares of iShares S&P Small-Cap 600 Growth ETF during the 1st quarter valued at approximately $32,000.
+True Wealth Design LLC purchased a new stake in shares of iShares S&P Small-Cap 600 Growth ETF during the 4th quarter valued at approximately $32,000.
+Finally, Avalon Trust Co purchased a new stake in shares of iShares S&P Small-Cap 600 Growth ETF during the 2nd quarter valued at approximately $34,000.
 57.73% of the stock is currently owned by institutional investors and hedge funds.

 iShares S&P Small-Cap 600 Growth ETF Cuts Dividend